sigurdkampevold/media_mood/index.markdown

 Do politicians really represent the rest of us?
 Not in mood it seems.
 The average compound score for politicians was lower (0.156) than that of everyone (0.191).
 Meaning we see that the politician's public expressions are a bit more negative than that of everyone on average.

 One could speculate.
 Has there been a bit pessimistic or demagogic political climate in the second half of the last decade?
+Below is a graph of these compounds over time:

+{% include_relative /_plots/marcus/line_compound_pol_all_week.html %}

 Maybe a bit quite surprising, the subjectivity score for politicians was lower (0.107) than that of everyone (0.120).
 Does this mean politicians also are very objective people?
 Maybe not, as we remember the subjectivity analysis is not very sophisticated, and simply stating things as fact will give you a lower score.
 Maybe not the best measure of how who is a factual politician.

-Shown below we see the significant difference between politicians and everyone's sentiment over time:

-{% include_relative /_plots/marcus/line_compound_pol_all_week.html %}
+{% include_relative /_plots/marcus/bar_dist_sub_pol_all.html %}

 Both polarity and subjectivity showed the same amount of difference, meaning little.
 We guess this is good news, as we wouldn't want to hold it against one gender to be more of one thing or another in the public discussion.